rkapl123/CmdLogAddin/docs/README.md

 ## Cmdline Arguments

 CmdLogAddin starts a macro passed in the commandline of Excel and passes any arguments given after that macro.
+Additionally it has a builtin logger that writes to a logfile, windows eventlog and sends mails in case of errors.

+### Installation

+* Dependencies/Prerequisites
+	* .NET 4 or higher (usually distributed with Windows)

+Download the zip package from the latest release in [https://github.com/rkapl123/CmdLogAddin/tags](https://github.com/rkapl123/CmdLogAddin/tags), unzip to any location and run deployAddin.cmd in the folder Distribution.
+This copies CmdLogAddin32/64.xll (depending on the bitness of your Office Installation) to your %appdata%\Microsoft\AddIns folder and starts Excel for activating CmdLogAddin (adding it to the registered Addins).

+### Usage

-Usage: Call Excel with a the filename (for opening readonly after /r) and provide args to be passed after /e:
+Call Excel with a the filename (for opening readonly after /r) and provide args to be passed after /e:
 `"C:\Program Files\Microsoft Office\Office14\EXCEL.EXE" /r TestExcelCmdArgFetching.xls /e/<start|startExt>/<MakroToStart>/<arg1 for Macro>/<arg2 for Macro>/.../<arg28 for Macro>`

 In the starting commandline (can be in a cmd script or in the task scheduler):